 These extra precautions mean that Teacup Maltese puppies cost between $750 and $2,000 USD.

-Avoiding these types of breeders is easy if you know what to look for:
+Finding a responsible breeder is easy if you know what to look for:

-8. They Can’t Climb Stairs
+8. Teacup Maltese Can’t Climb Stairs

 As playful and loving as these dogs are, it is important that all play around young children is supervised.

 Although watching these tiny Teacup Maltese interact with tiny children is very cute, children can be quite boisterous and this dog breed is so small that it does not take much for something to break.

 It is therefore imperative that Teacup Maltese are treated with care, and so if interaction with a child is essential, it is just as important to teach the child to play with the dog.